Karim Soltani: ES Sétif

 After a year Aris, Soltani returned to his country playing in Algerian Ligue Professionnelle 1 for ES Sétif.
 He was acquired on a free transfer with a monthly salary of €15 000, receiving the highest salary in the club.

 After his pre-season training in Sousse under ES Sétif coach Hubert Velud, his recruitment was finalized with the Algerian champions.
 Soltani signed a two-year contract.
 However, after six months, he terminated his contract, as the club has not acceded to his request to receive an eight months' salary in advance.
 He played seven games with the club scoring one goal before he returned to Europe, playing for Skoda Xanthi.

-Xanthi
+Skoda Xanthi

-In January 2013, Xanthi announced the acquisition of Karim Soltani, a player with experience in the Super League Greece on a free transfer.
+In January 2013, Skoda Xanthi announced the acquisition of Karim Soltani, a player with experience in the Super League Greece on a free transfer.
 Soltani make his debut with the club on 27 January 2013, in a 1–0 away win against PAOK.
 On 26 September 2015, on an away 1–1 draw in the league against Iraklis had a quarrel after a violent foul, initially with Costin Lazăr caused him the expel from the game with a second yellow card and afterwards with his team manager Georgios Kaznaferis.

 On 31 May 2017, Xanthi announced that the contract of Soltani, which was to expire on 30 June, would not be extended.